-- 1. Ask the Benefits Department for an Attending Physician Statement (APS). - 2.
+- 1. Ask the Disability Department for an Attending Physician Statement (APS). - 2.
 Ask your doctor to fill out the APS. - 3.
-Return the completed APS to the Employee Service Center.
+Return the completed APS to the Disability Department or the Health Center.

 A delay in filling out the APS will delay your benefits.
 All claims must be reported to Industrial Alliance within 90 days of your last day worked.